5 Tips From a College Essay Coach

 This article will help you to navigate the muddy waters of rejection and move into a more positive and productive mindset.

-Here are three tips for dealing with rejection from a college and creating a path for moving forward.
+Here are three tips for dealing with rejection letters from colleges and creating a path for moving forward.

 1. Allow Yourself to Feel the Loss